CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

  - **Certificate** - File path to the existing certificate.
  - **Alias** - Alias name for the existing certificate.
  - **Keystore Password** - Keystore password for the existing certificate.
+Must meet the requirements set on the Password Configuration page.
  - **Key Password** - Key password for the existing password.
+Must meet the requirements set on the Password Configuration page.

 ----------